AlySansoni/k-LiMapS_Cuda/README.md

+#Project

+This Project was done at University of Milan for the exam "GPU Computing"

 # k-LiMapS_Cuda
 Implementation and enhancement of k-LiMapS algorithm using Cuda tools Input sizes (M,N,K, maxIter) can be modified opening each algorithm version and changed their defined values at the beginning of the code.